The features, benefits, and drawbacks of migrating from Oracle Discoverer to Microsoft Power BI.

 Considerations when migrating from Discoverer to Power BI

-Learning Curve - Power BI has a very low learning curve, which makes it easier for non-technical users to learn how to use when migrating from Oracle Discoverer.
+Learning Curve - Power BI has a very low learning curve, which makes it easier for non-technical users to learn how to use it when migrating from Oracle Discoverer.

 SQL Extraction - Once the SQL is extracted from Discoverer, it can be manually migrated into Power BI.
 Power BI does not allow users to automatically import bulk, raw SQL.